 The financial forecasts of the CDC are for the ten financial years from 1 July 2018 to 30 June 2028.
-The financial forecasts were authorised for issue by Council on XX June 2018.
+The financial forecasts were authorised for issue by Council on 27 June 2018.
+The Council is responsible for the prospective financial statements presented, including the appropriateness of the assumptions underlying the prospective financial statements and all other required disclosures.